Scitator/animus/README.md

 <summary>What is Animus' purpose?</summary>
 <p>

-Highlight general "breakpoints" in the ML experiments and give a unified interface for them.
+Highlight common "breakpoints" in ML experiments and provide a unified interface for them.

 </p>
 </details>